bbq-bean/DSA-course-Java/Java-Cheat-Sheet.md

   - **_final_** means the class cannot be inherited.
   - **_abstract_** means the class cannot create objects(to use the class, it must be inherited)

-- Java Attribute/Method Access modifier by default(**no access modifier**) only let the code be accessed from the same package
+- Java Attribute/Method Access modifier by default(**no access modifier**) only let the code be accessed from the same package.
+Here the rest are from least to greatest security:
   - **_public_** makes the attribute/method accessible from all classes
+  - **_protected_** makes it accessible only from classes in the the same package _and_ from subclasses of that same class
+  - **_default_** is package private.
+Only classes in the same package can access.
   - **_private_** makes the attribute/method only accessible from same class
-  - **_protected_** makes it accessible only from the same package and subclasses

 - Java Attribute/Method Non-Access modifiers can be **_final_**, **_static_**, **_abstract_**, **_transient_**, **_synchronized_**, **_volatile_**
   - **_final_** means the attribute/method cannot be modified